 Nobody likes computer bugs.
-They are problematic, and some of them might be so complex that it’s better to leave them to professional technicians.
-The good news is that there are some small but very common bugs that may occur regularly but which you can deal with on your own.
+They are problematic, and some might be so complex that it’s better to leave them for professional technicians to fix.
+The good news is that there are some small but very common bugs that may occur regularly that you can deal with on your own.

 Many of these bugs only require simple solutions.
 Learning to recognize these issues to fix them can save you plenty of money, time, and effort.
 Here are 10 of the most common computer bugs and how to address them.